dfinity/sns-testing/README.md

          }
       }
    }' > "${DX_NET_JSON}"
-   ./bin/dfx start --clean; \
+   dfx start --clean; \
    mv "${DX_NET_JSON}.tmp" "$DX_NET_JSON" 2>/dev/null  # restore original config if it was present
    ```

-   While running these instructions for the first time, you may need to hit the ``Allow'' button to authorize the system to execute the binaries shipped with sns-testing, e.g., `./bin/dfx`.
+   While running these instructions for the first time, you may need to hit the ``Allow'' button to authorize the system to execute the binaries shipped with sns-testing, e.g., `dfx`.

    This should print the dashboard URL, e.g.: